didntchooseaname/docs.contactit.fr/my-configuration.md

 ### 📒 IDE

-I use vdcode and `nvchad` (based on neovim) as well to navigate and edit file easily in directories :
+I use vscode and `nvchad` (based on neovim) as well to navigate and edit file easily in directories :

 ```sh $
 nvim